jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 This final design incorporates the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) into the design:
 * The only modifications are in the abstract `Decorator` and the concrete `Decorator` classes that extend it.
 * The GoF Decorator design is based upon running specialized pre-code, then delegating to `feature.execute()` and then running specialized post-code in the concrete `Decorator` classes.
 * This Template Method infused version moves those three steps into the abstract _`Decorator`_, which ensures that those three steps are always executed in that order.
-The abstract _`Decorator`_ does not contain specialized pre- or post-code, but it can call them abstractly via its protected abstract methods, which must be implemented in the concrete _`Decorator`_ classes.
+The abstract _`Decorator`_ does not contain specialized pre- or post- code, but it can call them abstractly via its protected abstract methods, which must be implemented in the concrete _`Decorator`_ classes.
 * I declare _`Decorator`_’s `execute()` method as `final`, so that the concrete `Decorator` classes cannot override it and break the delegation chain, even if unintentionally.
 * The concrete `Decorator` classes only need to define what needs to be executed before and after the delegation.
 If they do not have any pre- or post- behavior, then these methods, which must be defined, can be empty.